andybalaam/articles-choose-the-right-level/choose-the-right-level.md

-When someone complains that their tests aren't providing the benefits that they were promised, or are more trouble than they're worth, some of us may be inclined to nod wise and muse that testing is a skill that must be learned.
+When someone complains that their tests aren't providing the benefits that they were promised, or are more trouble than they're worth, some of us may be inclined to nod wisely and muse that testing is a skill that must be learned.
 We may even hint at the long years we spent sitting at the foot of a mystic testing master to acquire a few of the deep secrets of the art.

 Testing is indeed hard, and it isn't always the magic bullet it is sometimes